18684092/AAI/workshop 1/README.md

 ## Workshop 1 - NaiveBayes

 Implement own Naive Bayes in Python.
-Calculates discrete probabilities for all features, then calculates the probability of each feature given another features, **P(feature|given) = fraction = probability**.
+Calculates discrete probabilities for all features, then calculates the probability of each feature given another features, **P(feature='option'|given='option') = fraction = probability**.

 So far it learns: